dspinellis/alexandria3k/docs/index.rst

 with full citation data for 60 million of them.
 Alternatively, works can be selected from the
 `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`__
-data set which comprises more than 36 million citations for biomedical literature from
+data set (43 GB compressed, 327 GB uncompressed), which comprises more than 36 million citations for biomedical literature from
 `MEDLINE <https://www.nlm.nih.gov/medline/medline_overview.html>`__,
 life science journals, and online books,